FunForks/choose-your-own-adventure/README.md

   * `next`: Must be one of the keys of the main object.
 If the hero makes this choice, this defines which scene will be shown next.
   * `<other>` is optional and may be used to filter which choices appear, depending on previous choices, which triggered an action.

 Only `text` is required.
-If `choices` are missing, the game will end at the current scene.
+If `choices` are missing, or if it contains no items with a `text` prop, the game will end at the current scene.

 # Instructions
 **Create your own Choose Your Own Adventure game.**